 From 1978 to 1999, the Illinois Shakespeare Festival was produced in a "temporary" wooden structure on Ewing Manor grounds.
-Improvements to the Festival's open-air theater were constantly ongoing in order to accommodate the growing audiences and to improve sight lines and acoustic conditions.
+Improvements to the Festival's open-air theatre were constantly ongoing in order to accommodate the growing audiences and to improve sight lines and acoustic conditions.

 Over the years, the Cultural Center has carried on Mrs. Ewing’s love of nature with the addition of new gardens, the Moriyama Japanese Garden in 1982, and the Genevieve Green Gardens in 2007.
 The Moriyama Japanese Garden located on the grounds of Ewing Cultural Center was established in 1986 as an example of the friendship between the cities of Bloomington-Normal, Illinois, U.S.A., and Asahikawa, Hokkaido, Japan.
 Portions of a Japanese garden, installed in 1982, were reinstalled at the new site on the northwest edge of the property.
 The Genevieve Green Gardens at Ewing Cultural Center are a grouping of various “neighborhoods” each with a distinctive character.
 The Compass Garden toward the south is a restored heirloom garden with a sitting area.
 Wildflowers, an expanded collection of bluebell flowers, and a cobblestone path highlight the Woodland Garden on the east side of the Theatre at Ewing.
 The South Lawn Garden to the west of the property’s main entrance features multi-colored flowers appropriate for all seasons, brick pathways, a water feature, and landscape lighting.
 Among the newest theme gardens are a fern garden, a sensory garden, cutting garden, an all-white garden, and a kitchen garden.
 The Great Lawn offers long views of the landscape.
 The eight-foot wide primary paved pathway is accessible to the disabled.